The hills are alive with Swiss heritage and active adventures in Midway, Utah.

 Of course, there’s no need to do anything other than relax and marvel at the pristine beauty of it all from the windows of a restored Heber Valley Railroad train, which travels along Deer Creek Reservoir.
 On the two-hour Lakeside Limited, you’ll have picture-perfect views of Mount Timpanogos and possibly up close glimpses of mule deer and bald eagles.

 On the way back, visit Heber Valley Artisan Cheese.
 “When my great-great-grandfather and the other Swiss immigrants arrived, they brought their traditions of dairy farming and cheese making with them,” says Russel Kohler, whose family has run the farm since 1929.
 Try the ever popular Swiss Girl cheese or the traditional Finnish juustoleipä, known for squeaking against your teeth.
 “We like to experiment and have a little fun,” Kohler says of the constantly changing selections.
 Tours are available on Tuesdays and Thursdays around lunchtime or by appointment.

 Keeping with a European theme, chef Eric May at the Blue Boar Inn & Restaurant serves Swedish meatballs (his are made with wild boar) and schnitzel.
 Or you can push the geographic boundaries and order the pork loin chile verde at Tarahumara or one of Café Galleria’s wood-fired pizzas.
 And that’s Midway—old-world charm with a dash of modern temptation.

 Photography courtesy of Eric Ward/Wikipedia (Mount Timpanogos); by Nicole Morgenthau (4)

-This article was first published in Spring 2015.
+This article was first published in Spring 2015 and updated in February 2019.
 Some facts my have aged gracelessly.
 Please call ahead to verify information.